giantswarm/docs/src/content/guides/prepare-azure-subscription-for-tenant-clusters/index.md

 ## Configure the Giant Swarm organization

-In the previous section, we explained how to create the Service Principal in the Azure subscription in order to run Giant Swarm guest clusters.
+In the previous section, we explained how to create the Service Principal in the Azure subscription in order to run Giant Swarm tenant clusters.

-Giant Swarm guest clusters are owned by organizations, which allows to control access to clusters, since only members of the owner organization have access to the management functions of a cluster.
+Giant Swarm tenant clusters are owned by organizations, which allows you to control access to clusters, since only members of the owner organization have access to the management functions of a cluster.

-In order to run a guest cluster in your Azure subscription, the organization owning your cluster has to know about the Service Principal you just created.
+In order to run a tenant cluster in your Azure subscription, the organization owning your cluster has to know about the Service Principal you just created.

 In the output from step 3 of the previous section you need to replace the `null` value in front of `subscription_id:` with your actual subscription ID.
 This document is the credential which needs to be registered within Giant Swarm API.